gdm413229/swwmgz_m/ExtendedLore.md

   dating.
 Not long after, they get married.
 - 2021: The "Luna Event" happens.
-The first contact between humans and a non-hostile alien race, the Nukuri, who had been observing our race for centuries from a hidden research facility on the Moon.
-Following the event, Nukuri forces deployed to Earth successfully neutralize SUSAN.
+The first contact between humans and a non-hostile alien race, the Nukuri, who had been observing our race for centuries from a hidden research facility on the Moon, and had noticed the threat SUSAN posed to the planet.
+Following the event, Nukuri forces deployed to Earth successfully neutralize the rogue AI.
 - 2022: Scotland becomes independent.
 - 2023: The two Koreas re-unify.
 Following years of negotiation, Galicia becomes part of Portugal.
 Ana Blanco becomes the first human woman to marry a